Dyspepsia, also known as indigestion, is a term that describes discomfort or pain in the upper abdomen. It is not a disease.

 The following symptoms of dyspepsia are also common:

-- Feeling bloated (very full)
+- feeling bloated

-In very rare cases indigestion may be a symptom of stomach cancer.
+In very rare cases, indigestion may be a symptom of stomach cancer.

-- Loss of appetite or weight loss
+- loss of appetite or weight loss

-- Black stools
+- black stools

-- Shortness of breath
+- shortness of breath

 Common causes of indigestion include: